 The Library is committed to enhancing and preserving its substantial collection and strives to promote access to it.
 The Library's staff is recognized by the legal community for its many efforts on behalf of Maryland's citizens and looks forward to continuing such exemplary service.

 A New Design for the Library's Website

 The Library recently went through the task of redesigning its web site.
 Like many web sites, the old one had outgrown its original design, making it difficult to maintain and add new information.
 Previous site statistics helped us determine which pages were most used and gave us guidance on how the pages should be clustered.
-For example, our "Sources of Maryland Law" page was the most used page, so it is featured on the new site as the focus of the "Research Tools" section.
+For example, our "Gateway to Maryland Law" page was the most used page, so it is featured on the new site as the focus of the "Research Tools" section.
 We also found that our directions page about "Parking" was highly used, but a bit buried in the previous design.
 These statistics, along with conversations with individuals who use the site, helped us come up with an organization that is both flexible and easy to maintain.

 Another factor that influenced the redesign was the recent "acquisition" by the Library of the of the Maryland Peoples Law Library (PLL).
 The PLL web site focuses on providing self-help legal resources for Maryland residents.
 With the PLL focus on legal self-help, the Library web site now can focus on describing the Library's collections, services, and research tools.
 To ease the transition for people who have bookmarked favorite pages, temporary redirect pages were set up so that people would be forwarded to the new page on the Library web site or to the appropriate page on PLL.